tanghaibao/goatools/README.rst

 - process over- and under-representation of certain GO terms, based on Fisher's exact test.
 Also implemented several multiple correction routines (including Bonferroni, Sidak, and false discovery rate).
 - process the obo-formatted file from `Gene Ontology website <http://geneontology.org>`_.
 The data structure is a directed acyclic graph (DAG) that allows easy traversal from leaf to root.
+- map GO terms (or protein products with multiple associations to GO terms) to GOslim terms (analog to the map2slim.pl script supplied by geneontology.org)

 Installation